pkgxdev/pkgx/README.md

 ### How do I find available packages?

 We list all packages at [tea.xyz](https://tea.xyz/+/).
 Or `open ~/.tea/tea.xyz/var/pantry`.
-We agree this is not great UX.
+We hope to improve this UX very soon, too.

 ### Will you support platform `foo`?